hl7dk/kl-gateway-municipality-healthcare-data/input/pagecontent/index.md

 Comparison of the kl-gateway/kl-gateway-municipality-care-data implementation guides and this guide:

-Differences in this implementation guide
+Changes made to this implementation guide
 - CareCitizensOwnObservation profile is not included
 - CareGoal profile is not included
 - CareCondition.code only allows nursing conditions